 The court is a nest of intrigue, where each whisper can weigh more than a sword.
 Secrets are the true coin of Gravenheim, and spies thrive in every corner.
 Four great powers hold sway within the city walls and beyond:

 Beyond the gates lie villages still clinging to old pagan gods, black forests where no birds sing, and borderlands where soldiers vanish without trace.
-The Schaal itself runs sluggish and brown, bearing trade downstream and corpses in floodtime.

 When you step into Gravenheim, you are not only entering a city—you are entering a story of ambition, betrayal, and the long twilight struggle between light and shadow.